We are no longer accepting event proposals for the British Science Festival 2023. Watch this space for the 2024 applications!

 Can I get sponsorship or fundraise for my event?

-Please contact us before applying for any sponsorship or fundraising to discuss the possibilities.
+Please contact us before applying for any sponsorship or fundraising to discuss the possibilities

 How do I submit a proposal?

-Please complete the proposal form by 09.00 on 20 February 2023
+Please complete the proposal form by 23.59 on Tuesday 16 January 2024.

 What is the Festival’s commitment to Equality, Diversity and Inclusion (EDI)?

 The Festival is organised by the British Science Association (BSA).
 The BSA’s vision is a future where science is more relevant, representative, and connected to society.
-For this BSA’s vision to come to fruition, we need to see science relating to those from all areas of society, including those who are currently least engaged.
+For the BSA’s vision to come to fruition, we need to see science relating to those from all areas of society, including those who are currently least engaged.
 We need to be able to engage with people in groups that are poorly represented in science, and that’s why EDI will be central to our activities.

 We recognise that in many settings, at the BSA and beyond, EDI can be seen as an add-on or ‘fix’ to the regular work.
 Our aim is for EDI to be the heart of everything we do.
 For more information about the BSA’s EDI commitment, find out about our 10 year strategy and our EDI objectives for the next 10 years.